Qarik-Group/bucc/README.md

 # BUCC ([BOSH](http://bosh.io/), [UAA](https://github.com/cloudfoundry/uaa), [Credhub](https://github.com/cloudfoundry-incubator/credhub) and [Concourse](http://concourse.ci/)) [![BUCC CI](https://ci.starkandwayne.com/api/v1/pipelines/bucc/jobs/test/badge)](https://ci.starkandwayne.com/teams/main/pipelines/bucc)

-__WARNING: not yet stable, we are currently in the processes of setting up ci, during which there can be breaking changes.
-Once we have ci running we will start publishing releases to github.__

 The bucc command line utility allows for easy bootstrapping of the BUCC stack (Bosh Uaa Credhub and Concourse).
 Which is the starting point for many deployments.

 ## Install the bucc-cli